Organ donation and transplant

 Composite tissue is a construct that contains multiple structures that may include skin, bone, muscles, blood vessels, nerves and connective tissue, that is recovered from a donor as an anatomical or structural unit, without altering its relevant characteristics.
 Composite tissue requires its own blood supply and can be transplanted to an appropriate recipient.
 Composite tissue falls within the HTA’s ODT framework and examples of composite tissue for transplantation include, face, hand and leg.

-The HTA has put in place a service level agreement with National Health Service Blood and Transplant (NHSBT) to assist with the following Competent Authority functions: Supervision of the exchange of organs; to keep records and make reports relevant to procurement and transplantation centres; and to keep a register and to follow up living donors.
+The HTA has a service level agreement with National Health Service Blood and Transplant (NHSBT) to assist with the following functions: Supervision of the exchange of organs; to keep records and make reports relevant to procurement and transplantation centres; and to keep a register and to follow up living donors.

 If you carry out, or intend to carry out, one or more of the above activities you require a licence from the HTA to do so.
 Multiple activities, covering both procurement and transplantation, can be carried out under a single licence.
-A licence application can be made electronically by using the form via the HTA web Portal.
+A licence application can be made electronically here.
 You will need to register as a user before you can access the application form.
 The licence application must state which activity or activities are planned.

 - Conditions of the licence;